COUCHBASE, INC. LICENSE AGREEMENT

 4.1 This entire Section 4 applies only to Enterprise Licenses fully paid for by Customer and not to Free Licenses.

-4.3 Professional Services and any related reports, technologies or services are accepted when delivered unless otherwise set forth in an Order or SOW.
+4.3 Professional Services and any related reports, technologies or services are accepted when delivered unless otherwise set forth in an Order.
 Couchbase may engage qualified subcontractors to provide the Professional Services, provided that Couchbase remains responsible for any subcontractor’s compliance with this Agreement.
 Couchbase grants to Customer a royalty-free, perpetual, non-exclusive, non-transferable, non-sublicensable license to use and reproduce any reports for Customer’s internal business purposes.

 5.1 This Agreement does not transfer any right, title or interest in any intellectual property to any party, except as expressly set forth in this Agreement.
 The Software (including the source code, any modifications, improvements, enhancements or derivatives thereto), and all Documentation and outputs resulting from Professional Services, are and shall remain the sole property of Couchbase and its licensors.
 Except for the license rights granted under this Agreement, Couchbase and its licensors retain all right, title and interest in and to the Software, Documentation, and Professional Services (including resulting reports or written materials), including all intellectual property rights therein and thereto.